kawahagi in umido

 in a large fry pan cook the onions in olive oil, pinch of salt, fresh cracked black pepper, until golden and soft. add in chilli, garlic and basil, stir through. let fry for another minute. add celery and fennel and cook for about ﬁve minute until all juices have almost evaporated and the vegetables are going golden. add in half of the cherry tomatoes. cook for another minute. deglaze with red wine and reduce by 3/4 then add passata and about 200ml water. stir and simmer for about 10 minutes.

-coat kawahagi in ﬂour, season with celery salt and in a seperate pan, fry with olive oil. cook for a minute each side until golden and then lift out and place into the sauce. cover with a lid and poach gently for approx 8mins to ﬁnish cooking the ﬁsh through.
+coat kawahagi in ﬂour, season with celery salt and in a separate pan, fry with olive oil. cook for a minute each side until golden and then lift out and place into the sauce. cover with a lid and poach gently for approx. 8 mins to ﬁnish cooking the ﬁsh through.

 in the pan used to fry the ﬁsh, toss in the remainder of the cherry tomatoes and fry until they start to break down slightly. season with celery salt and freshly cracked black pepper. toss in olives, basil and fennel herb. set aside and keep warm.

 lift out the kawahagi and place in serving bowl. reduce sauce further if needed before spooning over the ﬁsh. garnish with the sautéed cherry tomatoes and olives.

 note: fennel herb can be substituted with dill if need be.< Back to Recipes < Back to Fish print recipe